ZhaoBioinformaticsLab/PlantSSPProtocols/README.md

 mcl last50seq.mci -I 1.4 -use-tab protein-protein.tab
 </code></pre>
 <p>In this case, <code>mcl</code> command will generate <code>out.last50seq.mci.I14</code>, in which all gene/protein belonging to the same cluster will be put in one line.</p>
+<p>Referring to <a href="https://micans.org/mcl/">MCL manual</a> to adjust <code>-I</code>.
+The current value for <code>-I</code> generate larger clusters.
+You may consider to increase the value to get smaller clusters.</p>
-<p>Next, try type following command to generate a cluster name vs gene/protein ID table file.</p>
+<p>Next, type following command to generate a cluster name vs gene/protein ID table file.</p>
 <pre><code>cat out.last50seq.mci.I14 | awk '{print "Cluster_" NR "\t" $0}' |awk '{ OFS="\n" $1 "\t";$1="";print $0;}'|grep -Pv '^\s*$' &gt; mclcluster_protein.txt
 </code></pre>
 <p><code>mclcluster_protein.txt</code> is the result file containing cluster-protein mapping.</p>
 <h3 id="gene-expression-analysis-of-rna-seq-data">2.7 Gene expression analysis of RNA-seq data</h3>
 <p>Use the published software RSEM [PMID:21816040]  to generate gene expression table using RNA-seq  data.
 In generated table, each gene will occupy one row and each RNA-seq sample will take one column.
 We recommend transcript per million transcripts (TPM) value in this table.</p>
 <h3 id="perform-transmembrane-helix-tmh-prediction">2.8 Perform transmembrane helix (TMH) prediction</h3>
-<p>TMH prediction is a criterion used to classify the putative SSPs(de Bang et al., 2017) because a gene harboring TMHs cannot be considered as an SSP.</p>
+<p>TMH prediction is a criterion used to classify the putative SSPs (de Bang et al., 2017) because a gene harboring TMHs cannot be considered as an SSP.</p>
 <p><strong>2.8.1  Remove the N-terminal signal peptide from the input protein sequence(s)</strong></p>
 <p>Signal peptides tend to display high hydrophobicity and are often reported as false positive prediction. [to-be-complete]</p>
 <p><strong>2.8.2  Perform TMH prediction</strong><br>